 The procedure of the House, while highly formal, is capable of adaptation to provide for full discussion of any public question which lies within the jurisdiction of Parliament.
-A great many debates turn on points of procedure, rather than substance (for example, that a bill be read a second time), but the rules permit these procedure debates to deal with matters of substance.
-There may also be substantive motions, such as to approve a treaty or to express non-confidence in a government.
-One other point needs to be made.
-On the whole, the House does not take one topic at a time and follow it through to the end.
-To allow time for reflection, Standing Orders do not permit the House to deal with more than one stage of a bill in a sitting day, although if circumstances warrant, the parties may agree to suspend Standing Orders in order to do so.
-Furthermore each day is divided up on the clock so that, for example, at a given time the House will interrupt a debate on the second reading of a bill and turn its attention to private members' business.
-This apparently confusing attempt to deal with a number of matters on the same day is useful.
+A great many debates turn on points of procedure, rather than substance (for example, that a bill be read a second time), but the rules permit these procedural debates to deal with matters of substance.
+There may also be substantive motions, such as to approve a treaty or to express want of confidence in a government.
+One other general point needs to be made.
+On the whole the House does not take one topic at a time and follow it through to the end.
+Instead it divides each day up on the clock so that, for example, at a given time the House will interrupt a debate on the second reading of a bill and turn its attention to private members' business.
+This apparently confusing attempt to deal with a number of subjects on the same day is useful.
 In the first place it provides the opportunity each day for required business such as notices of motion, and in the second place it imposes a useful delay in proceedings to ensure full discussion.
-It is much easier to discuss a bill adequately if there is time to study previous speeches and to give adequate consideration to objections which have been raised.
+It is much easier to discuss a bill adequately if the opposition has time to study previous speeches and to give adequate consideration to objections which may be raised.
+Nor does this apparently cumbrous procedure unduly delay the urgent consideration of special and important business.
+The House is master of its own procedure and therefore may, with unanimous consent, dispense with the required delays and take a bill through all of its stages in a single day.